 The library is open for a visit between 10 AM and 5 PM daily, except on Mondays.
 The visit takes around 15 minutes.

-Look at the picture below and make a guess: How long do you think it takes to build such a cathedral?
+Look at the picture above and make a guess: How long do you think it takes to build such a cathedral?